 When individuals consider making an investment, they expect the information they are given about the investment to be accurate.
 However, in reality this is not always the case.
 Investment and securities fraud may seem simple, but these allegations can be extremely complicated and often involves high financial stakes.

-Securities law is incredibly complex.
-Parties involved in securities litigation often have a lot at stake, and emotions run high.
-All securities litigation needs to be handled with discretion and finesse.
-At Burford Perry LLP, our attorneys have extensive experience on both sides of the docket – defending those accused of securities fraud, and representing the victims of securities fraud.
-This gives us unique insight into how the other side thinks.
-Our attorneys are uniquely qualified to help you resolve your securities litigation issues.
+At Burford Perry LLP, our securities fraud attorneys have extensive experience on both sides of the docket – defending those accused of securities fraud, and representing the victims of securities fraud.
+This gives us unique insight into how the other side thinks and makes our attorneys uniquely qualified to help you resolve your securities fraud issues.

-Sometimes securities litigation can be resolved in out of court settlement negotiations, but other times only court proceedings or arbitration can bring a resolution to the matter.
+Sometimes, securities fraud litigation can be resolved in out of court settlement negotiations.
+Other times, only court proceedings or arbitration can bring a resolution to the matter.
 Regardless of the avenue of resolution, the securities litigation lawyers at Burford Perry LLP are aggressive advocates for our clients.
-We’ve won substantial verdicts for our clients in the courtroom and in arbitration and negotiated significant settlements.
+We’ve won substantial verdicts for our clients in the courtroom, succeeded often in arbitration, and negotiated significant settlements.

 For individuals facing securities lawsuits, it is imperative to work with only experienced securities fraud lawyers.
 The attorneys at Burford Perry LLP have over 65 years of combined experience handling the most complex business issues.

 Contact us today to schedule an appointment with one of our securities litigation attorneys.

 In re Enron Corp.
 Sec., Derivative & ERISA Litig., 761 F. Supp.
 2d 504, 544 (S.D.
 Tex.
 2011).